kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 # part a—general

-*Section F36.1 Scope.* This appendix prescribes noise level limits and procedures for measuring and correcting noise data for the propeller driven small airplanes specified in §[[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§36.1]] and 36.501(b).
+*Section F36.1 Scope.* This appendix prescribes noise level limits and procedures for measuring and correcting noise data for the propeller driven small airplanes specified in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§§36.1]] and 36.501(b).

 # part b—noise measurement